Ruksana-RASHEED/epiclass/README.md

 This shape, with the closest 10 or so features on each side having positive correlation, decreasing as you get farther from the feature, followed by negative correlations with the next 10 or so features, and oscillating afterwards between positive and negative correlations, is characteristic of the correlations with any one feature.
 This structure should make dimensionality reduction methods, such as Principal Component Analysis (PCA), work quite well on this data.
 We will revisit this below when we perform PCA on the data.

 Before using complex dimensionality reduction methods, I wanted to see if I could see patterns in the classification of the data with some simple feature engineering.
 With all the features scaled the same, I wanted to see if I could do some new features which were simple statistical summary values on the complete feature set.
-So I took the mean, median, minimum, maximum, and range (maximum minus minimum) of each datapoint, summarizing across all the features.
+So I took the mean, median, minimum, maximum, and range (maximum minus minimum) of each data point, summarizing across all the features.
 There are some pretty clear patterns that should make it not too difficult to write a classifier for this data set.
 Here, for example, is a box plot of the range across the target classes:

 ![Box plot of range](/outputs/range_box.png "Boxplot of range of features")